Nice to meet you.

 DeftGPT provides 10 daily credits.
 With this hard limit, it’s most suited for fun, experimenting, or casual projects, especially for users looking to explore a variety of AI models under one platform.

-While it may not deliver professional-grade visuals consistently, it’s a great starting point for those curious about AI image generation.
+While it may not deliver professional-grade visuals consistently, many G2 users felt that it’s a great starting point for those curious about AI image generation.

 What I liked about DeftGPT: